pingcap/docs/tidb-cloud/tidb-cloud-encrypt-cmek.md

 ## Rotate CMEK

 You can configure [automatic CMEK rotation](http://docs.aws.amazon.com/kms/latest/developerguide/rotate-keys.html) on AWS KMS.
-With this rotation enabled, you do not need to update the Encryption at Rest project settings in TiDB Cloud, including the CMEK ID.
+With this rotation enabled, you do not need to update **Encryption Access** in project settings in TiDB Cloud, including the CMEK ID.

 ## Revoke and restore CMEK